-ANSWER: The Bible does list several false prophets by name.
-Some of these include Balaam, who was hired by Moab's king to curse Israel (Numbers 22 - 24).
-Zedekiah lied and predicted King Ahab would be victorious in battle against the Syrians (1Kings 22:11 - 24).
+Answer: The Bible lists several false prophets by name.
+Balaam was hired by Moab's king to curse Israel (Numbers 22 - 24).
+Zedekiah wrongly predicted King Ahab would be victorious in battle against the Syrians (1Kings 22:11 - 24).
 Hananiah tried to refute Jeremiah's 70-year prophecy (Jeremiah 28:1 - 17).
-Ahab and Zedekiah were liars whose death Jeremiah predicted (Jeremiah 29:21).
-Shemaiah taught people to rebel against God (Jeremiah 29:24 - 32).
+Another of the many false teachers was Shemaiah, who taught Israel to rebel against God (Jeremiah 29:24 - 32).

 Noadiah was one of several false prophets during Nehemiah's time (Nehemiah 6:14).
 In the New Testament, Elymas was a sorcerer who confronted the apostle Paul on the island of Cyprus (Acts 13:6).
 Jezebel was an active teacher who promoted immorality in the church at Thyatira (Revelation 2:20).

 God has many things to say about teachers who teach lies.
 Jesus warned his listeners about how false teachers can come in disguise, seeming to be harmless when they are actually spiritually dangerous (Matthew 7:15).
 He also revealed that we can detect those promoting lies by their fruits, meaning by what they teach compared to Scripture (Matthew 7:16).